yvesgurcan/parallel45.io/__gatsby/content/blog/mike-acton-tips-to-programmers.md

 I found myself very inspired by the video and decided to templatize (yes, "templatize" is a word, [the Urban Dictionary says so](https://www.urbandictionary.com/define.php?term=templatize) 😛) Mike Acton's tips for my own projects starting now.

-As a consequence, I've created a table of 31 questions (see below) that must be answered before starting writing a single line of code on a project at [Parallel45](/about).
+As a consequence, I've created a table of 31 questions (see below) and 2 "bonus" questions (which are not part of Mike Acton's talk but inspired from a conversation I had with a colleague) that must be answered before starting writing a single line of code on a project at [Parallel45](/about).
 A very useful tool that is already improving the quality of our work and make our clients even happier!

 Thanks, Mike!